The right group tour allows you to leave the details to someone else and just enjoy your holiday

 Most organized tours move at a fast pace in order to maximize what you see and experience.
 On a group tour of India, I stayed in nine hotels in 15 days.
 It was an incredible trip and we saw many fascinating places, but I got tired of unpacking and packing.

 Think about whether you are content to move quickly, or prefer a tour with fewer stops and more time in each place.
-When I plan my own trips, which I still do, despite loving group travel, I try to stay at least two nights and ideally three, in each place.
-I just find it more enjoyable and relaxing.
+When I plan my own trips, I try to stay at least two nights and ideally three, in each place.
+Even though it means seeing a little less, I find it more enjoyable and relaxing.
+And I am not spending as much time in transit.

 I recommend you read the detailed daily itinerary of the trip you are considering, before you book.
-It gives you an idea of the type of accommodation you can expect.
-It also tells you what your travel days will look like.
+It gives you details about accommodation and included activities.
+And it also tells you what your travel days will look like.

 Modes of Transport

-For me, the best part of travel with a group is the dedicated guide who remains with you throughout the trip, showing you their country, acting as translator and managing all the logistics.
-They check train schedules, and confirm dinner reservations, so you can relax in the garden, sipping a gin & tonic and watching the peacocks.
+Your tour leader will check train schedules, buy tickets and confirm dinner reservations, so you can relax in the garden, sipping a gin & tonic and watching the peacocks.
 Exactly as it should be.

 Many tour companies use guides from a western country and then have local guides join the group for individual parts of the tour.
-Be sure to ask about this, if you have a preference.
+Be sure to ask about this, so you know what to expect.

 In addition to the primary guides, some group tours (typically the more expensive ones) will include other experts: archeologists, astronomers or professional photographers, for example.
 National Geographic and Smithsonian are tour operators which do this in some cases.
 Inquire, if you have a particular interest you would like to pursue while you travel.

 Check that the activity level on the tour is what you are looking for.
 A Uganda adventure to see the mountain gorillas can involve hours of strenuous hiking through dense jungle.
-Conversely, some people are disappointed when a tour with a focus on culture and historic monuments does not include any hiking.
-(Tell me all about the mountain gorillas if you go… Uganda is high on my bucket list!)
+(Please comment below if you’ve seen the mountain gorillas… that experience is high on my bucket list!)
+Conversely, some people are disappointed when a tour with a focus on historic monuments does not include any hiking.

 Look at what the itinerary includes, beyond visits to typical attractions.
 More group tours are including opportunities to interact with local people in a meaningful way.
 That could be attending a cooking class in someone’s home for example.
 These are always among my most memorable experiences.